danielkarl888/Chest-X-ray-Classifier/README.md

 The objective of the project is the classification of chest X-ray images to identify healthy individuals and those with pneumonia.
 The project also includes anomaly detection and explainability tasks.

+The dataset used in this project is from Kaggle and can be found at this [link](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download).

 ## Project Overview

 ### Objective